Tax Return on the Web (tax.fi/taxreturn) is closed.

 When we assess your income taxes, we can give you a deduction for commuting expenses – i.e. your daily travelling from home to work – but please note that this is a deduction affecting your total taxable income, so it doesn't reduce your taxes directly.

-If you have made use of the www.palkka.fi website when reporting household expenses to authorities, the data system transfers the amounts to your Pre-completed tax return automatically.
+If you have reported household expenses to authorities via the palkka.fi service, the data system transfers the amounts to your pre-completed tax return automatically.

-More information on the tax credit for domestic expenses (in Finnish and Swedish).
+More information on the tax credit for household expenses (in Finnish and Swedish).

 This is a special deduction that only concerns earned income.
 Each case is decided separately.
 It may be granted if certain circumstances arise such as illness, unemployment or child maintenance obligations.
 The maximum amount is €1,400.